SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates AQUA, LPTX, ALR

 Evoqua Water Technologies Corp.
-(NYSE: AQUA)’s sale to Xylem Inc. for 0.480 shares of Xylem for each Evoqua share.
+AQUA's sale to Xylem Inc. for 0.480 shares of Xylem for each Evoqua share.
 If you are an Evoqua shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.